jeanbisutti/spring-petclinic/Readme-blog-post.md

 </dependencyManagement>
 ```

-Now, we can add the OpenTelemetry Spring Boot starter dependency to the Spring PetClinic application:
+Now, we can include the OpenTelemetry Spring Boot starter dependency to the Spring PetClinic application:

 ```xml
   <dependency>